-Most of the trekking is done away from the main trail and passes through interesting medieval villages of Nar, Phu and Ngawal.
+Most of the trekking is done away from the main trail and passes through the interesting medieval villages of Nar, Phu, and Ngawal.
 All these villages look ancient and are very different from other villages on the trail.
-If someone seeks for more then, side trips to Milarepa Cave and Ice Lake, can provide an interesting religious insight of the region.
-Similar to the classic Annapurna Circuit trek, varying landscapes, vegetations, climate and a rich culture are the major highlights of Nar Phu Chulu far East Peak Tilicho Lake Trek.
+If someone seeks more then, side trips to Milarepa Cave and Ice Lake, can provide an interesting religious insight into the region.
+Similar to the classic Annapurna Circuit trek, varying landscapes, vegetations, climate, and rich culture are the major highlights of Nar Phu Chulu far East Peak Tilicho Lake Trek.

 Day 01: Arrive in Kathmandu (1335 meters).